 You might attempt to discover if you’re harmed on purpose.
 If you decide you had been harmed on purpose, you have other options.
-These are trying to discount it to responding in anger and seeking revenge for what has been done to you.
+These are trying to discount it to responding in anger and seeking Melbourne Wildlife Removal for what has been done to you.

 How you respond also depends upon how you often think of others.
 You may see people as generally well intentioned and because of this do not make much fuss.